 Our global reputation for excellence attracts the brightest minds from around the world.
-There are around 2,000 PhD students here, from over 100 different countries.
+There are over 6,500 international students here, from 150 different countries.
 We're a Home Office-recognised Tier 4 Sponsor and we're fully compliant with government immigration requirements.

 Take the challenge